JulianKrese/DS-4002-Project-2/README.md

 |   └── README                                  : Metadata explanation
 ├── OUTPUT/                                 : includes final outputs from "analyze.py"
 │   ├── Final/                                  : -
-│   │   └── models                                  : all generated models and their corresponding scalers
+│   │   └── models/                                 : all generated models and their corresponding scalers
 │   └── M12/                                    : EDA for MI2 shown in DATA/README.md
 │       ├── tickets_by_day_of_week_and_street.png   : EDA chart that counts grouped occurences of parking tickets by day and week
 │       └── tickets_by_day_of_week.png              : EDA chart that counts grouped occurences of parking tickets by day